Preparation for Adulthood

 Rotary Interact Club

-Towards Independence learners have recently become an Interact group, supported by Tamworth Rotary.
+Towards Independence learners are an Interact group, supported by Tamworth Rotary.
 The Interactees - 'Saxfieldians' have an elected President, Vice President, Treasurer and Secretary.
 The Saxfieldians have established their community based projects as part of their criteria and these are; The Lichfield Foodbank, SANDS, St John's Hospital and their overseas project Aqua Box.